 Method and route of administration

-ASPAVELI is intended to be given as an infusion (drip) under the skin using an infusion pump.
+ASPAVELI is intended to be given as an infusion under the skin using:

+an infusion pump or

+an on-body delivery system.

 Your first doses of the medicine will be given to you by healthcare professionals in a clinic or treatment centre.
 If treatment goes well, your doctor may discuss with you the possibility of you giving the medicine yourself at home.
 If this is appropriate, a healthcare professional will train you or a caregiver how to give the infusion.

 Infusion rate(s)

-The typical infusion time is approximately 30 minutes if you use 2 infusion sites or approximately 60 minutes if using 1 site.
-The infusion should be started promptly (and completed within 2 hours after preparing the syringe) after drawing this medicinal product into the syringe.
+Using the infusion pump, the infusion time is approximately 30 minutes if you use 2 infusion sites or approximately 60 minutes if using 1 site.

+Using the on-body delivery system, the infusion time typically ranges from 30 to 60 minutes (depending on how quickly the medicine flows into your body).

+The infusion should be started promptly after drawing this medicinal product into the syringe and completed within 2 hours after preparing the syringe.

-Instructions for use
+Instructions for use – preparing the syringe